If you didn't tune in the first hour, and we're pushing back the frontiers of ignorance.

 Well, thanks a lot for calling in.

-The President Bush had to virtually give away the house.
+The President Bush had to virtually give away the House.

-And he did it through to buy these votes, he had to agree to a huge transportation bill that spent much more money than he wanted to.
+He had to agree to a huge transportation bill that spent much more money than he wanted to.

-But uh I think you people ought to be disappointed with your elected representatives for using this kind of extortion.
+But I think you people ought to be disappointed with your elected representatives for using this kind of extortion.

 We'll be back after this.

-We're back, Walter Williams sitting in for a rush and rush will be back on Monday, and you can be on with us by calling 800-282-2882.
+We're back, Walter Williams, sitting in for Rush and Rush will be back on Monday.

-And I I think it's a good idea.
+And I think it's a good idea.

-Like I would I'm sorry, I would like for someone to call in and tell me what is what moral case can you make for preventing me, that is Walter Williams, if I want to buy some tomatoes from a Mexican tomato growers,
+I would like for someone to call in and tell me what moral case can you make for preventing me, that is Walter Williams, if I want to buy some tomatoes from a Mexican tomato growers, and In return, I want to sell him some of my economic lessons.

 Who should have the right to interfere?